Shock in Pediatrics Medication

 Norepinephrine (Levophed)

 Norepinephrine is used for protracted hypotension following adequate fluid-volume replacement.
-This agent stimulates beta1- and alpha-adrenergic receptors, in this way increasing cardiac muscle contractility and heart rate, as well as vasoconstriction.
-As a result, systemic blood pressure and coronary blood flow increase.
-Once norepinephrine produces a therapeutic response, the dose should be adjusted and maintained at a low-normal blood pressure, such as 80-100mm Hg systolic, sufficient to perfuse vital organs.
+This agent stimulates beta1- and alpha-adrenergic receptors, thereby increasing cardiac muscle contractility and heart rate, as well as vasoconstriction.

 Previous